Good evening fellow flyers

 We are in unprecedented times, one which requires us all to act responsibly and to help each other.
 To that end, paragliding at such times could be viewed as a selfish activity that would not be adding to the greater good.

 We, the committee are as eager to fly as any of you, and we look forward to opening our sites as soon as possible once the pandemic is over.
 Please bear with us in these exceptional times.
 We are, like you, having to make this up as we go along.
 Through it all, we’ll continue to do our very best to act with thoughtfulness and do what we feel is right for our sport, our members and society.

 Chairman, Devon & Somerset Condors 23/03/20

 Renewing existing membership?
 Please also use the link below:

 On behalf of the Devon & Somerset Condors, we warmly welcome you to our very special part of the world.
+If you are a member of the public and wish to experience a tandem flight please go to our Learning to Fly page.
 Visiting pilots are free to fly most of our sites, but we do ask that you are a member of another UK club and of the BHPA.
 If you are visiting from abroad, please ensure that you have sufficient third party insurance, are a member of your own country's national association, and are appropriately qualified.

-Visitor are also welcome to any of our clubnights, held on the first Wednesday of the month.
+Visitors are also welcome to any of our clubnights, held on the first Tuesday of the month.
 Please see our calendar page for details.